gagolews/stringx/devel/sphinx/rapi/sort.md

 `sort.character` returns a character vector, with only the `names` attribute preserved.
 Note that the output vector may be shorter than the input one.

-`xtfrm.character` returns an integer vector; most attributes are preserved.
+`xtfrm2.character` and `xtfrm.character` return an integer vector; most attributes are preserved.

 ## Differences from Base R